dqops/dqo/docs/reference/index.md

-## Other reference
+## Other references
-The remaining reference is found in other parts of the documentation.
+The remaining reference documentation is found in other places.

 - [**Data quality check reference**](../checks/index.md) lists all data quality checks supported by DQOps, showing also how to configure checks in DQOps YAML files, and what SQL is generated for each data quality check.